Records of members of the parliament of Canada: Longest

 Wilfrid Laurier was an MP for 44 years and 11 months between January 22, 1874, when he won at the riding of Drummond—Arthabaska, and February 17, 1919, when he died in office, although his tenure was not continuous.
-He did serve continuously for 41 years and 2 months from November 28, 1877, to February 17, 1919, at Quebec East, making him also the MP with the longest continuous service.
+He did serve continuously for 41 years and 2 months from November 28, 1877, to February 17, 1919, at Quebec East.
 During this period, he served as leader of the Liberal Party, in opposition and government.
 Laurier's parliamentary service encompassed most of the 3rd Parliament and every subsequent parliament until he died during the 13th.
-The longest serving undefeated MP is Louis Plamondon who has served as an MP since September 4, 1984, to the present day.
+The longest serving undefeated MP is Louis Plamondon who has served as an MP since September 4, 1984, to the present day, making him also the MP with the longest continuous service.

 Mackenzie Bowell served as a parliamentarian continuously for over 50 years.
 Bowell was elected to the 1st Canadian Parliament in 1867 and served continuously as the Conservative MP for Hastings North until 1892, during the 7th Parliament, when Prime Minister John Abbott recommended his appointment to the Senate.
 Bowell retained his position in Cabinet and became Leader of the Government in the Senate in 1893.
 While a senator, he served as the Prime Minister of Canada from 1894 to 1896.
 After resigning as Prime Minister amidst a leadership crisis over the Manitoba Schools Question, he continued to serve in the Senate until his death in 1917, marking a record 50 years, 2 months, and 4 days of continuous service throughout the first half-century of Canada's history.